 ++ Table Graphic Jump Location Table 19–1.
 Incidence of Singleton Breech Presentations by Birthweight and Gestational Age. ||Download (.pdf)

 Table 19–1.
 Incidence of Singleton Breech Presentations by Birthweight and Gestational Age.

 |Birthweight (g)||Gestational Age (weeks)||Incidence (%)|

 Fetal position in breech presentation is determined by using the fetal sacrum as the point of reference to the maternal pelvis.
 This is true for frank, complete, and footling breeches.
 Eight possible positions are recognized: sacrum anterior (SA), sacrum posterior (SP), left sacrum transverse (LST), right sacrum transverse (RST), left sacrum anterior (LSA), left sacrum posterior (LSP), right sacrum anterior (RSA), and right sacrum posterior (RSP).
 The station of the breech presenting part is the location of the fetal sacrum with regard to the maternal ischial spines.

 Before 28 weeks, the fetus is small enough in relation to intrauterine volume to rotate from cephalic to breech presentation and back again with relative ease.
 As gestational age and fetal weight increase, the relative decrease in intrauterine volume makes such changes more difficult.
 In most cases, the fetus spontaneously assumes the cephalic presentation to better accommodate the bulkier breech pole in the roomier fundal portion of the uterus.

-Breech presentation occurs when spontaneous version to cephalic presentation is prevented as term approaches or if labor and delivery occur prematurely ...
+Breech presentation occurs when spontaneous version to cephalic presentation is prevented as term approaches or if labor and delivery occur prematurely before cephalic version has ...